Proctor Track & Field Renovation

 Artificial turf fields do not require watering, fertilizing or mowing, and they do not attract geese.
 These fields are available for play during and after rain and result in fewer weather cancellations for the multiple teams.

-The current lights on the field were donated and installed in 1994.
-They are unsafe for athletes as they do not sufficiently light the field.
-They cast unnecessary light and glare well beyond the field, which is unfriendly to neighbors and the environment.
+The current lights on the field were installed in 1994 and do not sufficiently light the field.
+They also cast unnecessary light and glare well beyond the field, which is unfriendly to neighbors and the environment.

 New lights will allow more play hours on the field, especially during the late afternoon and early evening.
 This will be increasingly important if the Weston Public Schools follow the national trend to shift school start times later in the day.